-And why is it that so often the texts that deal with a huge part of our faith are so short, so incomplete, so lacking in detail?
-The text for today in Luke's gospel is an almost perfect example of this phenomenon.
-Luke gives us a relatively lengthy accounting of what John the Baptist had to say, but such a few short words detailing Jesus' baptism.
-Is Luke perhaps responding to some difficulty in the early church over the issue of Jesus being baptized?
+The text here in Luke's gospel is an almost perfect example of this phenomenon.
+Luke gives us a relatively lengthy outline of what John the Baptist had to say, but only a few short words detailing Jesus' baptism.
+Is Luke responding to some embarrassment in the early church over the issue of Jesus being baptized?
 This definitely is one possibility, because it was an issue at the time.
-The attempts of the early church to understand and define their identity resulted in a major struggle over the relationship between John and Jesus, and the implications of John baptizing Jesus.
-The problem was that in the act of baptizing Jesus it seems as though John has a 'superior' role.
+In the attempts of the early church to understand and define its identity one of their struggles was over the relationship between John and Jesus, and the implications of John baptizing Jesus.
+This issue centers around the problem that in the act of baptizing Jesus it seems as though John has a 'superior' role.
 We can easily imagine the conversations that ensued in the living rooms and around the kitchen tables in Jerusalem, and throughout Judea and Samaria, with family, friends and neighbours arguing over whether it was best to follow the strictures of John or to heed the call of Christ to compassionate service.

-That this issue was still being strongly argued by the time the Gospels were written is shown by the care that the Gospel authors take to affirm Jesus' superiority to John.
+That this issue was still being discussed, no - strongly argued, by the time the Gospels were written is shown by the care that the Gospel authors take to affirm Jesus' superiority to John.
 Luke is careful not to give John the title of 'Baptist' or 'Baptiser', and takes special pains to quote John as declaring Jesus being infinitely superior to himself.
 In a curious shift from the other Gospels, Luke even goes so far as to remove John from the scene of the baptism (in the verses we skipped), opening the door to the question of whether he understood John as being the one who baptized Jesus, or whether it was an anonymous 'someone else'.

 That struggle over the power and place of Jesus still is one of the key issues for the church today, both within the church and between the church and the outside world.
-Inside the church strong tensions arise from differences between the perceived importance to be assigned to John's call to repentance versus Christ's declaration of new life.
-The differences seem to center around whether we are more likely to be chaff and rejected, or are we wheat and lovingly selected.
+Inside the church strong tensions bubble up over misperceptions of John-vs-Jesus differences.
 From the outside world the church is faced with belief systems that deny the power of Christ and even the existence of God.
-These external struggles often center around the source of life-giving power, and of course today, when we are so heavily affected by the "Age of Reason", the philosophical revolution started in the 1700's, it is somewhat sad but not surprising that so many people believe the source of that power is not from God but is inherent within ourselves.
+The internal struggles often seem to center around the relative weight or importance to be assigned to John's call to repentance, and Christ's declaration of new life.
+The external struggles, while wideranging, seem to center around the source of life-giving power, and of course in this time so heavily affected by the "Age of Reason", the philosophical revolution started in the 1700's it is not surprising that so many people believe the source of that power is not God but is inherent within ourselves.
+Mercifully, I won't go into that whole argument here!